History of Project Management | By Duncan Haughey | minute read

 - Tailor to Suit Environment

-The updated method aims to give project managers a better set of tools to deliver projects on time, within budget and with the right quality.
+The updated method gave project managers better tools to deliver projects on time, within budget, and with the right quality.

-PRINCE2 has it roots back in the 1970s but is as popular as ever as a framework for managing projects of all types.
+PRINCE2 has its roots back in the 1970s and has stood the test of time across the decades.
+The method remains a popular framework for managing projects of all types.